jarrydgoss/jarrydgoss/README.md

 ## I'm Jarryd, your friendly neighbourhood Data Professional 📈

-I'm passionate about Data Analytics, particularly on the Engineering side of things and the satisfaction that comes from building functional Data Products that empower and enable businesses/organizations to truly harness the power of their data and make better data-driven decisions.
+I'm passionate about Data Analytics, particularly on the Engineering side of things.

+I love the satisfaction that comes from building ETL Pipelines and Data Products that empower and enable businesses/organizations to truly harness the power of their data and make better data-driven decisions.

 ## You can find me on Linkedin
 https://www.linkedin.com/in/jarryd-goss-707620117/